The Shipping Law Review: Ship Finance

 - a further assurance clause that obliges the borrower to do anything that may be required to perfect the lender's position under the loan agreement and security documents;

-- a severability clause to deem unenforceable provisions to be deleted without impinging upon the validity of the rest of the loan agreement;
+- a severability clause to deem unenforceable provisions to be deleted without impinging on the validity of the rest of the loan agreement;

 - a governing law and jurisdiction clause that sets out, among other things, the dispute resolution mechanism and the governing law of the loan agreement;